Intermediate geodesic growth in virtually nilpotent groups

-In the same paper, BBES proposed some partial answers.
+In the same paper, Bridson \emph{et al}.\ proposed some partial answers.
 Their main theorem is a sufficient condition for polynomial geodesic growth: \begin{thm*}[{\cite[Theorem 1]{bridson2012groups}}] Let $G$ be a finitely generated group.
 If there exists an element $a\in G$ such that $H=\lla a\rra_G$ is a finite-index abelian subgroup, then there exists a symmetric generating set $S$ such that $(G,S)$ has polynomial geodesic growth. \end{thm*}